govuk-one-login/fraud-rpt/README.md

 ## Transmitter function

-The Transmitter function signs and encrypts a SET and forwards it to the Shared Signals Framework (SSF) Transmitter endpoint.
-It is triggered when a message is received from the Generator function.
+The Transmitter function signs and encrypts a SET and forwards it to the SSF Transmitter endpoint.
+It is triggered when a SET is received.

 This function: